maraab23/ggseqplot/cran-comments.md

-# Resubmission note for release 0.8.5
+# Resubmission note for release 0.8.6

-## Changes since release 0.8.4
+## Changes since release 0.8.5

-- minor fixes for grouped plots
+- minor fix for error in ggseqmtplot which occurred if alphabet was numeric
-- updated of tidyselect expressions as required by tidyselect release 1.2.0
+- revised and extended vignette

 ## local R CMD check results